-Any permanent, probationary or limited-term employee promoted to a position with a higher salary range (top step) shall receive the recruiting salary for the class or such higher amount as would constitute at least a one (1) step increase five (5%) over the salary received prior to the promotion, not to exceed the top step of the new classification.
+Any regular or probationary employee who is promoted to a position with a higher salary range (top step) shall receive the recruiting salary for the class or such higher amount as would constitute at least a five percent (5%) increase over the salary received prior to the promotion, not to exceed the top step of the new classification.
+When circumstances warrant, the Director of Human Resources, or the Director's designee, may authorize the filling of the position at a step within the new salary range that is greater than the minimum increase set forth above.
 The effective date of all promotions shall coincide with the first day of the pay period.
-All subsequent merit increases shall be governed by the provisions of this Memorandum of Understanding.